Don't sell, buy, build, or remodel until you can look ALS in the eye and deal with it!

 for a power wheelchair and an attendant.
 Backup power for the elevator as well as inside the

-elevator are necessary.
-The IRS considers elevators (but not stairway chairlifts) as adding to
+elevator is necessary.
+The IRS considers elevators (but not stairway chair lifts) as adding to

-home value so none of the expense qualifies as deductable.
+home value so none of the expense qualifies as deductible.

 The resale value of a home will go up with the addition of any bathroom, but an accessible